 4. How many people are allowed in the labor room with me?

 Many hospitals have protocols that limit the number of support people allowed in the room with you, so if you’re planning to have more than one, check first.
 And if one of those people is a doula, find out how your hospital staff feels about doulas (we think doulas are AMAZING, and it’s always great when your birthing place agrees).

 Many hospitals have support groups, breastfeeding groups, access to lactation consultants, 24-hour nurse lines for answering questions, classes for new parents and many other resources available to help you get this whole parenting thing off to a good start!
-Don't be shy—they really of want you to utilize their services!
+Don’t be shy—they really want you to utilize their services.